acubura/python-learning-assistant/README.md

 - **After:** Now properly requires **complete questions with at least 4 words**
 - ✅ Now accepts: `"Can you teach me Python?"`, `"How do I learn variables?"`, `"What is a function?"`
 - ❌ Rejects: `"Can you teach"`, `"How to"`, `"What is"`
+- Fix the "How to Run" commands
+- Remove the duplicated code from the source code

 This ensures users ask full, meaningful questions before the assistant responds.